-These here tacos de tinga I have decided to make with chicken.
-Also known as chicken tinga tacos (tinga de pollo).
+I have decided to make these tacos de tinga with chicken.
+Hence chicken tinga tacos (tinga de pollo)!
 I figured what better way to use some leftover chicken breasts from the night before!

 Tacos de tinga originated in the Mexican state of Puebla and if you have never made or had chicken tinga tacos you will soon realize how yummy they truly are.